JasonMayberry/System/README.md

 Give it execution permission
 `chmod 755 install-lubuntu-setup`
 Run the Script
-`sudo ./install-lubuntu-setup`
+`./install-lubuntu-setup`

-Or try runing it without sudo:
+Or just paste it in all together:
 `wget https://raw.githubusercontent.com/JasonMayberry/System/master/install-lubuntu-setup; chmod 755 install-lubuntu-setup; ./install-lubuntu-setup`